 In 2012 Ethereal Collapse released a new album entitled, “The Precipice of Failure.”
 Not only recording drum tracks, backing vocals and clean vocals, Kris also contributed four songs to the final cut of the album.
 With a fast, thrash song, progressive tracks, and even a ballad, Kris found creative freedom with Ethereal.
 However, when offers for tours and possible record contracts were coming the band’s way, soon came forth the pressure on other members.

-“Ultimately a common ground couldn’t be found to make that next level of commitment so I left [Ethereal Collapse] to pursue something more serious,” Kris said.
-“So here I am.”
+“Ultimately a common ground couldn’t be found to make that next level of commitment so I left [Ethereal Collapse] to pursue something with some longevity.

 “I’d like to tour, write albums and even do drum clinics,” Kris said.
 “I just want to be able to perform for people.
 That’s all I ever really wanted to do.”

 And that’s exactly what he’s been doing!
-Since 2015, Kris has been professionally drumming (and now even playing guitar) all over the eastern US with various agency bands full time while pursuing Live Audio Engineering which he studied in college.
-He’s also been taking on students both in-person and remotely in hopes to inspire and inform the next generation of musicians 🎵
+Kris has been professionally drumming (and now even playing guitar) all over the eastern US with various bands full time while pursuing Live Audio Engineering which he studied in college.
+For the last 4 years, he’s been performing with Until Sunrise, and he’s also been taking on students both in-person at Rising Stars Performing Arts Academy and remotely in hopes of inspiring and informing the next generation of musicians 🎵